Amir-BK/unDAW/README.md

 https://github.com/Amir-BK/EpicSynth1Metasounds - a metasound node that uses the EpicSynth1 (UModularSynthComponent) to synthesize audio from midi data.

-https://github.com/Amir-BK/chunreal - My fork of the ChucK for Unreal plugin, revamps the origin plugin a bit and makes it compatible with unDAW, you can use the ChucK language to create custom instruments and effects and play them with unDAW using the provided ChunDAW metasound patch instrument.

 These plugins can be easily used with unDAW using the unDAW Instrument Renderer metasound interface.